MayamaTakeshi/yate-experiments/README.md

 2025-09-21_07:44:59.467862 Loaded module MRCP
 ```
 So the module is built but the mrcp.conf.sample is nowhere to be found.
 So if this actually works, we would need to get configuration details from source code.

-### Python module

-But I have not tested it yet: https://github.com/eventphone/python-yate